IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 Period          Area            ReserveMargin  Minimum adequacy reserve margin for each period and area    p.u.
 ==============  ==============  =============  ==========================================================  ====

-This parameter is only used for system generation expansion, not for the system operation.
+This parameter is only used for system generation expansion, not for system operation.
 If no value is introduced for an area, the reserve margin is considered 0.

 Maximum CO2 emissions
 ---------------------